cucumber/cucumber-jvm/spring/README.md

 }
 ```

-To make Cucumber aware of your test configuration you can annotate configuration class with `@CucumberContextConfiguration`
+To make Cucumber aware of your test configuration you can annotate a
-and with one of the following annotations: `@ContextConfiguration`, `@ContextHierarchy` or
+configuration class with `@CucumberContextConfiguration` and with one of the
+following annotations: `@ContextConfiguration`, `@ContextHierarchy` or
 `@BootstrapWith`.
-If you are using SpringBoot, you can annotate configuration class with `@SpringBootTest(classes = TestConfig.class)`.
+If you are using SpringBoot, you can annotate configuration
+class with `@SpringBootTest(classes = TestConfig.class)`.

 For example:
 ```java